 What to See in Martinique on a Cruise

 The cruise terminal in Martinique is in a great location – just a short 15-minute easy walk from the capital city of Fort-de-France and connected to the Martinique transit system.
-This island, a French Overseas Territory, though, is very French.
-While many of the major tourist attractions have English speaking guest services staff, you won’t necessarily that on public transport and in all the areas of the island.
-Martinique is very popular as a stop for cruise ships and for good reason, she’s a beautiful island, with an immense history (both good and bad) a glorious climate and some stunning landscapes.
-If you’re visiting Martinique on a cruise, here are the best options for what to do with your time here.
+This island, a French Overseas Territory, is very French.
+While many of the major tourist attractions have English-speaking guest services staff, you won’t necessarily that on public transport and in all the areas of the island.
+Martinique is very popular as a stop for cruise ships and for good reason, she’s a beautiful island, with an immense history (both good and bad) a glorious climate, and some stunning landscapes.
+If you’re visiting Martinique on a cruise, and looking for what to do in Martinique on a cruise stop here are the best options for what to do with your time here.

 See Martinique Independently from a Cruise Ship